VISTA 2019: Yves Vanlandewijck named Scientific Award Winner

-Professor at KU Leuven Belgium honoured for contributions to Movement
+Professor at KU Leuven Belgium honoured for contributions to Movement10 Jul 2019

-The International Paralympic Committee (IPC) has announced that Professor Yves Vanlandewyck has been named the 2019 IPC Paralympic Scientific Award winner, which will be presented at September’s VISTA Conference in Amsterdam, Netherlands.
+The International Paralympic Committee (IPC) has announced that Professor Yves Vanlandewijck has been named the 2019 IPC Paralympic Scientific Award winner, which will be presented at September’s VISTA Conference in Amsterdam, Netherlands.

 He will deliver a keynote address at the scientific conference, which will take place from 4-7 September.

 Vanlandewijck is a professor in rehabilitation sciences at the Faculty of Kinesiology and Rehabilitation Sciences at the Katholieke Universiteit Leuven (KU Leuven) in Belgium.

 He has been committed to improving the quality of life for individuals with a disability since his early career as a physiotherapist in the 1980s, and later on as a wheelchair basketball player and coach.